 - Tilt – Detects if the car being towed or lifted.

 - Microphone – Detects sudden noise such as broken glass

 Not all the sensors will be found in every car alarm system and you may even want to disable certain sensors.
 Many people avoid installing the shock alarm sensor as it can trigger many false alarms, which can be very frustrating.

 Sirens and Lights

-Lighting inside your car can also be activated too if you wanted to light up the area too.
-This is a good backup in case the criminal has deactivated the horn and the siren inside the system has broken.
+Lighting inside your car can also be activated too if you wanted to light up the area.
+This is a good backup in case the criminal has deactivated the horn or the siren inside the system has broken.
 Many systems will have a device that will flash automatically when locked to act as a deterrent to passing criminals as shown below.
 This a good feature to have and very effective in fighting car crime.